 For these and many other things, Provence is a place to visit, for a few days, a few weeks, or even months.

-In this article, we want to introduce you to the different departments within Provence, as well as the main cities and tourist attractions of each of them.
+In this article, we want to introduce you to the different departments, as well as the major cities in Provence and tourist attractions of each of them.

 Join me, and let’s enjoy this trip together through the 15 main cities of Provence.